-On the picture – Project team from Studsvik
+In the picture – Project team at Studsvik

 Periscope measurement system

-The project started as an upgrade of the old inspection system, but since a mechanical mechanism in the old periscope started to malfunction, the project developed into a complete replacement.
-Later on it was also decided that the translation stage should be replaced, and that the new system should be able to perform automatic inspection of a fuel rod, to make the measurement system even more flexible.
-As the precise functionality evolved throughout the project, with several features added at a late stage, the close cooperation between Studsvik and DVel was of great importance.
+The project was initially intended as an upgrade of the old inspection system but when a mechanical mechanism in the old periscope started to malfunction, the project developed into a complete replacement.
+It was also decided that the translation stage should be replaced enabling a fully automatic inspection of fuel rod thus increasing the flexibility of the system fur.
+As the precise functionality evolved throughout the project, with several advanced features added at a late stage, the close cooperation between Studsvik and DVel was of great importance.